 - The Center’s team can also provide a preconception health evaluation, which helps to identify any health conditions and risk factors that could affect a woman or her unborn baby if she becomes pregnant.

-Women who require hospitalization during pregnancy may stay at Holy Cross Hospital’s 20-bed, specialized High-Risk Perinatal Center, where they receive close monitoring and expert care, 24-hours-a-day.
+Women who require hospitalization during pregnancy may stay at Holy Cross Hospital’s 20-bed, specialized High-Risk Perinatal Center or at Holy Cross Germantown Hospital's Antepartum unit, where they receive close monitoring and expert care, 24-hours-a-day.

-After delivery at Holy Cross Hospital or Holy Cross Germantown Hospital (opening in October 2014), babies requiring special care have access to Holy Cross Hospital’s Neonatal Intensive Care Unit, which cares for more newborns with complex medical issues than any other hospital in Maryland or the District of Columbia.
+After delivery, newborns requiring special care have access to Holy Cross Germantown Hospital's Neonatal Unit or Holy Cross Hospital’s NICU, which cares for more newborns with complex medical issues than any other hospital in Maryland or the District of Columbia.